mrp089/simvascular.github.io/README.md

 ```

 The `<tr>` element represents a new row in the `<table>` element which defines the navigation bar.
 The `<tr>` element must have two classes.
 The first class must be `skipTo`, which styles the row and adds functionality to the navigation link.
 The second class must be the `id` attribute of the `<h1>` header of your new section.
 The `<p>` element must have the class `class="skipItem"`, a class which styles the navigation link.

+After adding a new section, you can render `index.html` in a local server to check if the navigation bar link works and if the section displays as you intended.